 When openings occur for apprenticeship positions (based on the availability of work in the field), the highest priority applicant(s) on the list will be contacted by telephone.

-We are currently contacting applicants that received a score in the hundreds (100+).
-Thus, if you received a lower score please be patient and your coordinator will call you once they get to your placement on the list.
-It could take months.
-You are on this list for 2 years from the day you took your test.
+Please be patient and your coordinator will call you once they get to your placement on the list.
+Effective January 1, 2022, you will be on the Accepted Applicants list for one (1) year from the day you took your test.

 Note: It is extremely important that all applicants on the Accepted Applicants List immediately inform the Operating Engineers Training Trust of any change in contact information, e.g., telephone number, address, etc. We must have the changes in writing and you may fill out a contact form below.

-Upon initial entry into the program, an applicant will be asked to provide all of the required documents including: a current Driver's License, Certified copy of their birth certificate, Diploma or equivalent (GED), Social Security card, and documents allowing them to work in the United States legally.
+Upon initial entry into the program, an applicant will be asked to provide all of the required documents including: a valid state issued Driver's License, Certified copy of their birth certificate, Diploma or equivalent (GED) and/or College Degree, Social Security card, and documents allowing you to work in the United States legally.
 Applicants will then be administered a Substance Abuse Test prior to being assigned to a training site.
 Failure to provide required documents or the drug test may be cause for rejection from the program.

-Once assigned to a training site, applicants will be expected to attend training at that location, Tuesday through Friday from 7:00 am to 3:30 pm.
+Once assigned to a training site, applicants will be expected to attend training at that location, Tuesday through Friday from 7:00 am to 3:30 pm as often as possible.